Host-Pathogen Interactions, Live Cell Imaging and Translation Research Shared Resources

 4) Technical support is provided by Dr. Qianru Yu.
 She assists investigators to obtain preliminary data for pilot projects and grant applications, with follow-up training to enable the investigator to perform his/her imaging.

 5) Hands-on training by Dr. Yu and trainee participation in extramural workshops and short courses (e.g. Cold Spring Harbor, MDIBL and MBL).
 In addition, the Core partners with affiliated Departments to invite outside speakers with expertise in advanced imaging techniques.

-Description: The goal of the Lung Biology Translational Core is to provide support to basic science investigators and physician-scientists focused on translational research who require access to clinical specimens from patients with lung disease to support their work and expand preliminary observations into human subjects.
-This Core facilitates ongoing studies of current and former COBRE Lung Biology investigators and investigators with pilot projects.
-The Translational Research Core coordinates with the Advanced Imaging and the Cell Biology and Target Discovery Cores to facilitate translational studies at the Geisel School of Medicine at Dartmouth.
-The Translational Core also provides assistance with IRB human subject study approvals, and feedback on project design and implementation.
+The goal of the Lung Biology CF (Cystic Fibrosis) Translational Research Core is to provide support to basic science investigators and physician-scientists focused on translational research who require access to clinical specimens from patients with lung disease to support their work and expand preliminary observations into human subjects.
+This Core facilitates ongoing studies of Lung Biology investigators.
+The CF Translational Research Core coordinates with the Advanced Imaging and the Cell Biology and Target Discovery Cores to facilitate translational studies at the Geisel School of Medicine at Dartmouth.
+The CF Translational Research Core also provides assistance with IRB human subject study approvals and feedback on project design and implementation.

 1) Provide support for design and implementation of research studies involving human subjects, including IRB approval and study design.

 2) Provide a comprehensive, collaborative and efficient mechanism for obtaining and processing research specimens from subjects with lung disease.